opengeostat/pygslib/doc/source/index.rst

 You may also install `Paraview <http://www.paraview.org/download/>`_, this is required for visualization.

-This video shows a demonstration of installation in Windows
+This video shows a demonstration of installation in Windows, these steps are similar for Linux or Mac installation.

 .. raw:: html